jschuster/dotfiles/oh-my-zsh/README.md

-# My .zshrc
+# My oh-my-zsh managed .zshrc setup

-To share it across multiple Macs, backup and quick setup.

-You may find some ideas useful, so feel free to copy parts or all of it.

 With the [installer](#install) you can integrate the setup on your own Mac.
 Perhaps it's best to fork the repo and use it as the basis for your personal zshrc setup ;)

-Its basically created by [oh my zsh](https://ohmyz.sh) and extended by a some more settings.
+Its basically created by the install wizzard of [oh my zsh](https://ohmyz.sh) and extended by a some more settings.

 I also use [iTerm2](https://iterm2.com) for the full 'oh my zsh'-experience :)

 In my [iterm2setup](https://github.com/jschuster/iterm2setup) repo you will find a tutorial on how to set up iTerm2.

 ## Install
-For my future me and you I wrote a Makefile installer.

-So basically all you need is

 * checkout this repo somehwere on your Mac (as mentioned, you can fork it beforehand so you can have a custom zshrc)
-* navigate into the folder and execute
+* navigate into the `oh-my-zsh` folder and execute
     ```
     make install
     ```